Showmax/conveiro/README.md

 * https://distill.pub/2017/feature-visualization/
 * https://github.com/tensorflow/lucid

-If you don't want to read it and want short explenation here it is.
+How it works:
 * We generate random complex coefficient
 * We use said coefficients to generate image by inverse fourier transformation
 * After we feed this image to network we can calculate gradients and use gradient descent to optimize these coefficient

 There are few more steps but this is the essence of this technique.